 When tender writing, it is easy to get caught up in a whole host of documentation which can be overwhelming and an onerous task to complete.
 It is important to firstly understand the tendering process, and what they may be looking for in a tender contract from a potential client.

 Before you jump headfirst into writing the responses to the questions set out in the invitation to tender (ITT) document, make sure to:

-- Read the tender contract specification very carefully.
+1. Read the tender contract specification very carefully.
 Then read it again.
-Highlight any areas that need attention, such as the buyer’s priorities or key themes that you will need to address in your responses.
-You should also identify how to submit the response, the deadline, formatting guidelines, attachments and word/character counts.
-Do not leave this until the last minute: it is important that your bid is compliant, otherwise, it could fail.
+Highlight any areas of the tender contract that need attention, such as the buyer’s priorities or key themes that you will need to address in your responses.
+From here you may wish to storyboard or plan winning themes.
+You should also identify how to submit the tender response, the deadline, formatting guidelines, attachments and word/character counts.
+Do not leave this until the last minute.
+It is important that your bid is compliant; otherwise, it could fail.

-- Make sure you raise any clarification questions in good time, as the clarification deadline may be significantly before the submission deadline.
+3. Make sure you raise any clarification questions in good time, as the clarification deadline may be significantly before the submission deadline.
 You may wish to clarify elements of the specification, nuances of tender questions, or your eligibility to bid.
 It may also be helpful to read the clarifications from other bidders in case someone else has asked something of note.

-- Keep to simple language within your responses.
+6. Keep to simple language within your responses.
 Remember that your intention is to communicate clearly the benefits that your organisation can bring to the contract.
 Flowery words will not gain you extra points and will just make your submission harder to read and evaluate.
 If allowed, visuals can also help to reinforce your point and provide evidence for your submission.
 The use of tables, images, screenshots and graphs will make your bid stand out and break up pages of written narrative.